Woman bailed after house fire that killed four young boys

 “We will continue to work with the local authority and the wider community to support local residents as they come to terms with this tragic loss.”

-In a post on Facebook, Jason Hoath wrote: “I am devastated to say that the horrendous house fire that took place in Sutton last night leading to four children loosing (sic) their life’s (sic) were my amazing smart and beautiful grandsons.
+In a post on Facebook, the boys’ grandfather Jason Hoath, deputy safety officer at AFC Wimbledon, wrote: “I am devastated to say that the horrendous house fire that took place in Sutton last night leading to four children loosing (sic) their life’s (sic) were my amazing smart and beautiful grandsons.

 “(They were) taken too soon they will always be in our hearts and thoughts.